-Lines 2-, Column 1.--Enter the total of columns 2-20 for these lines.
+Lines 2-24, Column 1.--Enter the total of columns 2-20 for these lines.

+Lines 2-24, Columns 2-20.--Report by type of service the amounts of medical vendor payments distributed by the recipient's maintenance assistance status and basis of eligibility.

+k.
+Section K.--Report, by maintenance assistance status and basis of eligibility, the number of eligibles covered and the amount of payments and fees paid for capitated care services provided by health maintenance organizations (HMO) and health insuring organizations (HIO), prepaid health plans (PHP), and primary care case management (PCCM) plans.

+Section Descriptions, Sections K.1 and K.2

-'Section K.1, Columns 1 and 3.-- Enter the unduplicated number of eligibles by maintenance assistance status and basis of eligibility covered by the different listed.
+Section K.1, Columns 1 and 3.-- Enter the unduplicated number of eligibles by maintenance assistance status and basis of eligibility covered by the different plan types listed.

+Section K.1, Columns 2 and 4.--Enter the payments by maintenance assistance status and basis of eligibility attributed to the eligibles in columns 1 and 3 under the appropriate payment column.

+Section K.2, Column 1.--Enter the unduplicated number of eligibles by maintenance assistance status and basis of eligibility enrolled in primary care case management plans.

+Section K.2, Column 2.--Enter total payments by maintenance assistance status and basis of eligibility attributed to the eligibles in column 1.

+Section K.2, Column 3.--Enter the total unduplicated number of eligibles enrolled in one or more plans, as reported in section K.1, columns 1 and 3 or section K.2 column 1, by maintenance assistance status and basis of eligibility for medical care.

-Section K.1, Columns 2 and 4.--Enter the by maintenance assistance status and basis of eligibility attributed to the eligibles in columns 1 and 3 under the appropriate column.Report, by type of service, information on the number of aged and disabled recipients on whose behalf Medicare (title XVIII) deductibles and coinsurance were paid and on the amounts of the payments.
+l.
+Section L.--Report, by type of service, information on the number of aged and disabled recipients on whose behalf Medicare (title XVIII) deductibles and coinsurance were paid and on the amounts of the payments.
 Medicare premiums are not included in this section.

-A recipient is considered aged for Medicare if the Medicaid basis of eligibility is aged, or the recipient
+A recipient is considered aged for Medicare if the Medicaid basis of eligibility is aged, or the recipient has an AFDC-related basis of eligibility and is 65 years of age or over.

 2-146 Rev. 89